microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/02-multi-session-Hostpools-solution.md

 ![Create Hostpool](../Images/02-Hostpool_create_multisession_7.png)

-- Select which directory you would like to join: Select Azure Active Directory
+- Select which directory you would like to join: Select Active Directory
-- Enroll VM with Intune: No

 ##### Virtual Machine Administrator account: